Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Results

 \subsection{RQ2: Forecasting the Bucketed Score}

-To answer RQ2, we examine the second column in Figure \ref{fig:model_performance}, which summarizes the accuracy achieved when forecasting the bucketed OpenSSF \textit{Maintained} score using VARMA, Random Forest, and LSTM models.
-Compared to forecasting the raw score, all three models achieve substantially higher mean accuracies of approximately 0.95, indicating that predicting broader maintenance activity levels is considerably more reliable.
-Among the evaluated approaches, the Random Forest achieves the highest aggregated performance, with a mean accuracy of approximately 0.953.
-The VARMA follows closely with a mean accuracy of around 0.952, while LSTM attains a slightly lower mean accuracy of approximately 0.950.
-The performance distributions of all three models are tightly concentrated, with very small interquartile ranges (IQR $\approx$ 0.000 for Random Forest, IQR $\approx$ 0.002 for LSTM, and IQR $\approx$ 0.004 for VARMA), reflecting consistently high accuracy across aggregated training window lengths and forecasting horizons.
+To answer RQ2, we examine the second column in Figure~\ref{fig:model_performance}, which summarizes the accuracy achieved when forecasting the bucketed OpenSSF \textit{Maintained} score using Random Forest and LSTM models.
+Compared to forecasting the raw score, both models achieve substantially higher mean accuracies of approximately 0.95, indicating that predicting broader maintenance activity levels is considerably more reliable.
+Among the evaluated approaches, the Random Forest achieves the highest aggregated performance, with a mean accuracy of approximately 0.953, while LSTM attains a slightly lower mean accuracy of approximately 0.950.
+The performance distributions of both models are tightly concentrated, with very small interquartile ranges (IQR $\approx$ 0.000 for Random Forest, IQR $\approx$ 0.002 for LSTM), reflecting consistently high accuracy across aggregated training window lengths and forecasting horizons.
 In contrast to RQ1, the reduced variability and uniformly high accuracy suggest that aggregating raw scores into broader maintenance categories simplifies the prediction task and mitigates sensitivity to individual experimental settings.
-Overall, these results demonstrate that the bucketed representation of the OpenSSF \textit{Maintained} score can be forecasted with high accuracy using statistical, machine learning, and deep learning methods.
+Overall, these results demonstrate that the bucketed representation of the OpenSSF \textit{Maintained} score can be forecasted with high accuracy using machine learning and deep learning methods.
 Compared to a majority voting baseline accuracy of 0.465, all models provide a substantial improvement, confirming that bucketed maintenance levels are not predictable by class frequency alone.